-Joseph's father was a resident of Penn Township, located a couple of miles south of the city of Huntingdon, per the 1860 and 1870 census.
+Joseph's father was a resident of Penn Township, a couple of miles south of the city of Huntingdon, per the 1860 and 1870 census.
 At the time, a German family named Brumbaugh owned much of the land surrounding the Showalter home.
-'Brumbaugh' was also the name given to the local stop of the Huntingdon and Broad Top Railroad.
-Per the 1870 census, Joseph's oldest brother Madison was living with a neighbor who was a part of the Brumbaugh family and second oldest brother Samuel was living with another.
+Brumbaugh was also the name given to the local stop of the Huntingdon and Broad Top Railroad.
+Per the 1870 census, Joseph's oldest brother Madison was living with one neighbor of the Brumbaugh family and second oldest brother Samuel was living with another.
 Joseph's middle name of Beightal seems to have been taken from the family of Joseph Beightal, another neighbor of the Showalters in Penn Township.

-Ten years later, per the 1880 census, Joseph's family was living 12 miles east of Penn Twp. at the town of Shirley.
+Ten years later, per the 1880 census, Joseph's family had moved about 12 miles east of Penn Twp. to the town of Shirley.
 Shirley is located four miles south of the city of Mt.
 Union and was situated along the tracks of the narrow-gauge East Broad Top Railroad.
-The 1880 census is the first census that includes son Joseph, who was now nearly ten years of age.
+The 1880 census is the first census that includes Joseph, who was now nearly ten years of age.
 Note that the 1880 census for the Showalter family is incorrectly indexed as 'Thonalter' at Ancestry.Com, and is missing from FamilySearch.Com.